Mio-sha512/OpenStick-Kernel-Compiler/README.md

 ./build.sh --auto --version msm8916/6.12.1 --cpr
 ```

 > Note on user patches: extra patches placed in `patches/` can be selected from the interactive patch selector.
-These are not persisted to `./.build_config` by the current script.
+These are not persisted to `.build_config` by the current script.

 ## .build_config

-When you run the builder with `--save`, the script writes a minimal configuration file `./.build_config` that contains shell assignments for the most common options.
+When you run the builder with `--save`, the script writes a minimal configuration file `.build_config` that contains shell assignments for the most common options.
 Example contents:

 ```bash
 KERNEL_VERSION="msm8916/6.12.1"